SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 #### STRAUD

-> PERHAPS SOMETIMES I WILL INTRODUCE YOU TO A DEAR FRIEND OF MINE.
+> PERHAPS SOMETIME I WILL INTRODUCE YOU TO A DEAR FRIEND OF MINE.
 >
 > A LOVELY WOMAN FROM THE MIDDLE KINGDOM HAS BEEN STAYING WITH ME.
 >